PowerDNS/pdns/docs/upgrading.rst

 Removed features
 ^^^^^^^^^^^^^^^^

 SOA autofilling (i.e. allowing incomplete SOAs in the database) and the API set-ptr feature, that both were deprecated in earlier releases, have now been removed.
+Please update your configuration and remove following settings:

+* :ref:`setting-default-soa-mail`
+* :ref:`setting-default-soa-name`
+* :ref:`setting-soa-expire-default`
+* :ref:`setting-soa-minimum-ttl`
+* :ref:`setting-soa-refresh-default`
+* :ref:`setting-soa-retry-default`

+Replace them with :ref:`setting-default-soa-content`.
 Please run ``pdnsutil check-all-zones`` to check for incomplete SOAs.

 The :ref:`setting-do-ipv6-additional-processing` setting was removed.
 IPv6 additional processing now always happens when IPv4 additional processing happens.